Kayli/logspub/dev/cloud.md

   - cloud computing execution model
   - in which the cloud provider allocates machine resources on demand, taking care of the servers on behalf of their customers

-- usually contrasted with traditional styles, such as microservices or monoliths
+- usually contrasted with more traditional styles, such as microservices or monoliths

 - devs are not concerned with
-  - capacity planning, configuration, management, maintenance, fault tolerance
+  - compute capacity planning, configuration management, maintenance, fault tolerance
   - scaling of containers, VMs, or physical servers